charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 #### Props
 - properties that are passed down from the parent to the children.
 - it is only one direction, from parent to child
+- They look like html attributes but you can pass any javascript object through arrays, objects, and functions
 - Prop destructuring allows you a concise way of passing multiple props to a component to then render elements. see in this example how text, color, font params are mapped to the values in the app():
 ```jsx
 function Button({ text, color, fontSize }) {